mixbytes/tank/docs/guide/README.md

 ### Terraform & Terraform-Inventory

 You don't need to worry about installation of these tools.
-Everything will be installed to `~/.tank` directory automatically when `Run` object will be created.
+Everything will be installed to `~/.tank/bin` directory automatically when the first `Run` object will be created.

 ### Optional: create virtualenv